 Nowadays, “maintaining a vegan lifestyle while you're away from home” or also known as the term “vegan travel” is becoming a common practice to a lot of travellers worldwide.
 With the significant increase of vegan hotels, you might find it tricky to find a decent one since you have to go through tons of options.
 If you are paying a visit to South East Asia, save yourself some time doing crazy research and check out this list of 5 vegan friendly hotels that are sure to meet your expectations.

-For a change of taste, visitors can have some stunning vegan friendly meals while staying in Six Senses.
+For a change of taste, visitors can have some stunning vegan-friendly meals while staying in Six Senses.
 Take a chance and go for a delightful lunch or a superb dinner in “By the Beach” restaurant and you will be amazed.
 Whether it’s Western vegan food or Vietnamese traditional vegan dishes, all are executed beautifully under the hands of chef Daniel Woodbridge.

-However, it’s not just about the look, but the hotel also impresses visitors with its exceptional vegan restaurant – Na Aroon.
-As an AWARD WINNING VEGETARIAN restaurant in Bangkok, the meat-excluded menu here is an absolute treat for anyone who wants to have a healthy, tasty and organic type of meal.
+However, it’s not just about the look, the hotel also impresses visitors with its exceptional vegan restaurant – Na Aroon.
+As an AWARD WINNING VEGETARIAN restaurant in Bangkok, the meat-excluded menu here is an absolute treat for anyone who wants to have a healthy, tasty, and organic type of meal.
 Featuring both Thai and Western dishes, Na Aroon wishes to bring back a diverse and delicious culinary experience which they really did.
 From homemade lasagna and ravioli to Mee Grob (caramelized crispy rice noodle) and Nam Prik Ong (Thai Chili Dip), all the dishes taste as good as they look.
 If you happen to be around Sukhumvit Soi 1, check out Na Aroon restaurant for an authentic experience.

 Known as the gateway to the majestic Angkor Wat, Siem Reap attracts a huge amount of tourists from all over the world.
 And for those vegan nomads who are looking for a vegan friendly hotel in this city, Baby Elephant Boutique Hotel is the place.

 Besides the flavorful vegan meals, the hotel’s staff are incredibly attentive and helpful.
 Not simply meeting your needs in the hotel, these friendly people also help you with your excursion and your local experience.
-Visiting the Baby Elephant Boutique Hotel, guests will likely to have a homelike vibe, delivered to them by the delicious meals, thoughtful staff and eco-friendly atmosphere.
+Visiting the Baby Elephant Boutique Hotel, guests will likely have a homelike vibe, delivered to them by the delicious meals, thoughtful staff, and eco-friendly atmosphere.

-Away from the touristy South of Bali, Puri Ganesha is an ideal hideaway where elevates all of your senses.
+Away from the touristy South of Bali, Puri Ganesha is an ideal hideaway that elevates all of your senses.
 Nestled between the lush treelines and untouched beach with only four exquisite villas, everything that you experience at Puri Ganesha is somewhat gentle yet hard to forget.

 Despite being the fourth largest island in Thailand, Koh Kood is a pristine island and a refuge from nightlife and noise.
 For people who want to rest their soul, head to the island’s North Beach and stay at Soneva Kiri resort for a relaxing SLOW LIFE holiday.

-With the SLOW stands for Sustainable, Local, Organic and Wellness, Soneva Kiri offers their guests a luxury type of vegan lifestyle.
+With the SLOW stands for Sustainable, Local, Organic, and Wellness, Soneva Kiri offers their guests a luxury type of vegan lifestyle.
 Providing an extensive selection of vegetarian dishes, a vegan culinary extravaganza is what you can expect from this resort.
 At Benz’s Restaurant, you can delve into the tasty Thai cuisine and savor a delightful multi-course meal that changes nightly.

-Nonetheless, what make this classy resort special are its unique parlors: So Chilled and So Chocoholic.
+Nonetheless, what makes this classy resort special are its unique parlors: So Chilled and So Chocoholic.
 While So Chilled is an endless supply of ice cream, So Chocoholic is a “Willy Wonka” chocolate buffet for all the chocolate lovers.
 Delicious and satisfying, however, Soneva Kiri is not just about healthy food.
 Having an environment-friendly design that blends well with the natural surroundings, the resort provides unparalleled privacy and relaxing moments.
-Conjures up a sense of tranquility, alongside with lots of healthy activities, Soneva Kiri is a place that you would wake up with yoga rather than a hangover.
+Conjures up a sense of tranquility, alongside lots of healthy activities, Soneva Kiri is a place where you would wake up with yoga rather than a hangover.